 Indoor air quality is up to 10 times more polluted than outdoor air and Americans spend 90% of their time indoors, that percentage likely increasing due to Covid-19.
 As we’ve discussed above, VOCs are the most likely culprits for decreasing indoor air quality.
 Here are our top tips for increasing the quality of your indoor air.

-A forced air system (most likely the type of AC you have in your home), works hard to keep your home at that perfect temperature year-round.
-AC’s have built-in filters to clean air that’s being circulated throughout your home, and after a while those filters fill up and become less and less effective; not only does this harm air quality but is also harmful for anyone with allergies or asthma.
-Be sure you regularly change your AC filter to ensure the cleanest air possible is running through your ducts.
-(This goes for all other air filters in your home)!
+Regularly change your AC filter – A forced-air system (most likely the type of AC you have in your home), works hard to keep your home at that perfect temperature year-round.
+AC’s have built-in filters to clean air that’s being circulated throughout your home and after a while, those filters fill up and become less and less effective.
+Not only does this harm air quality — it’s also especially harmful to anyone with allergies or asthma.

-Make sure you have control over the humidity in your home.
-Not only can high levels of humidity ruin your paint and furniture, it’s the perfect breeding ground for mold.
-Properly working bathroom vents do a great job in controlling moisture in your bathroom, your bathroom being a perfect place for mold growth.
-Mold can be present in your home even without you seeing it.
-It it’s hidden behind the walls or ceiling; chances are you’re breathing in compromised air without even knowing it.
-Long term respiratory exposure to mold leads to serious health issues in the future.
+Control the humidity in your home – Not only can high levels of humidity ruin your paint and furniture — it’s the perfect breeding ground for mold.
+Properly working bathroom vents do a great job of controlling moisture in your bathroom.
+Long-term respiratory exposure to mold leads to serious health issues in the future.
 Control over humidity leads to no mold which means no health problems!

 Add some indoor plants – While you can purchase or rent an air scrubber for your home, why not use nature’s air filters?
 Purchase some indoor plants to help filter the air inside your home.
 Just don’t forget to give them sunlight and water!